Maui Now: December 07, 2017 Weather Forecast

 West Side

-Today: Sunny, with a high near 82.
-Northeast wind 7 to 9 mph becoming west in the morning.

-Tonight: Clear, with a low around 60.
-East northeast wind 3 to 7 mph.
+Today: Clear, with a low around 60.
+East northeast wind around 7 mph.

 South Side

-Today: Sunny, with a high near 82.
-East northeast wind 7 to 9 mph becoming west in the morning.

-Tonight: Clear, with a low around 57.
-Calm wind becoming east northeast 5 to 7 mph in the evening.
+Today: Clear, with a low around 57.
+East northeast wind around 7 mph.

-Tomorrow: A 20 percent chance of showers after noon.
-Mostly sunny, with a high near 83.
+Tonight: Isolated showers after noon.
+Sunny, with a high near 83.
 East northeast wind around 8 mph becoming west southwest in the morning.
+Chance of precipitation is 20%.

+Tomorrow: Mostly clear, with a low around 62.
+Southwest wind 3 to 5 mph.

 North Shore

-Today: Sunny, with a high near 80.
-Southeast wind 6 to 9 mph becoming north northwest in the morning.

-Tonight: A 30 percent chance of showers.
-Mostly cloudy, with a low around 59.
-Calm wind becoming southeast around 6 mph in the evening.
+Today: Mostly clear, with a low around 59.
+Southeast wind around 6 mph.

-Tomorrow: A 20 percent chance of showers before noon.
+Tonight: Isolated showers before noon.
 Mostly sunny, with a high near 81.
 Southeast wind around 7 mph becoming north in the morning.
+Chance of precipitation is 20%.

+Tomorrow: Mostly clear, with a low around 63.
+South southwest wind 3 to 8 mph.

 Central Maui

-Today: Sunny, with a high near 80.
-West wind 6 to 10 mph becoming east northeast in the morning.

-Tonight: A 20 percent chance of showers.
-Partly cloudy, with a low around 57.
-Calm wind becoming west around 5 mph in the evening.
+Today: Mostly clear, with a low around 57.
+West wind around 5 mph.

-Tomorrow: A 20 percent chance of showers.
+Tonight: Isolated showers before noon.
 Mostly sunny, with a high near 81.
 West wind 5 to 7 mph becoming northeast in the morning.
+Chance of precipitation is 20%.

+Tomorrow: Mostly clear, with a low around 61.
+South southwest wind 3 to 8 mph.

 Upcountry

-Today: Sunny, with a high near 69.
-East northeast wind around 6 mph becoming west in the morning.

-Tonight: Mostly clear, with a low around 47.
-Calm wind becoming east 5 to 7 mph in the evening.
+Today: Clear, with a low around 47.
+East wind around 7 mph.

-Tomorrow: A 30 percent chance of showers after noon.
-Mostly sunny, with a high near 70.
+Tonight: Scattered showers after noon.
+Increasing clouds, with a high near 70.
 East wind around 7 mph becoming west in the morning.
+Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: Mostly clear, with a low around 51.
+South southwest wind 3 to 7 mph.

 East Maui

-Today: A 20 percent chance of showers after 10am.
-Mostly sunny, with a high near 78.
-West northwest wind 6 to 10 mph becoming east in the morning.

-Tonight: A 30 percent chance of showers.
-Mostly cloudy, with a low around 55.
-Calm wind becoming west around 6 mph in the evening.
+Today: Mostly clear, with a low around 55.
+West wind around 6 mph.

 Lanai City

-Today: Sunny, with a high near 73.
-North northeast wind 7 to 9 mph becoming southwest in the morning.

-Tonight: Mostly clear, with a low around 58.
-Southwest wind 5 to 9 mph becoming light and variable.
+Today: Mostly clear, with a low around 58.
+East wind around 7 mph.

-Tomorrow: A 30 percent chance of showers after 1pm.
-Increasing clouds, with a high near 76.
+Tonight: Isolated showers after noon.
+Mostly sunny, with a high near 76.
 East wind around 7 mph becoming southwest in the morning.
-New precipitation amounts of less than a tenth of an inch possible.
+Chance of precipitation is 20%.

+Tomorrow: Mostly clear, with a low around 61.
+West wind 5 to 7 mph.

 Kaunakakai

-Today: Sunny, with a high near 78.
-East northeast wind 7 to 9 mph becoming west in the morning.

-Tonight: Mostly clear, with a low around 64.
-East wind 3 to 7 mph.
+Today: Clear, with a low around 64.
+East wind around 7 mph.

 Synopsis